pantheon-systems/documentation/source/_docs/solr-drupal-7.md

 You can do this at `admin/config/search/apachesolr`.
 This will add any new content that has not yet been indexed to the Solr index (within the provided numbers-per-indexing setting).

 ## Safely Remove Solr
-The following code changes are required before Solr can be safely uninstalled and removed:
+The following code changes are required before Solr can be safely uninstalled and disabled:
 {% include("content/remove-addons/d7-solr.html")%}

 ## See Also